trotha01/pixel-notes/README.md

 # EDITORS
-I believe most people use photoshop, I found this one useful: http://pixly.meltinglogic.com/
+I believe most people use photoshop, I found this one useful (for android devices): http://pixly.meltinglogic.com/